STLplus is a collection of reusable C++ components for developers already familiar with the STL.

 Note for CVS users: each of these has a corresponding module with the same name in the CVS repository.

 specific purpose, so you can pick which libraries in the collection to use.

-The makefiles project is for building the STLplus libraries with gcc.
+The makefiles project is a set of generic make rules for building

 Author: Andy Rushton